Opening and closing times for pubs can vary and are subject to change. Not all pubs serve alcohol for the entire period of opening.

 Find the opening hours on each pub’s web page.
-To search for a specific pub and its opening/closing times, click here.
+To search for a specific pub, its opening/closing times and contact details, click here.

 Some of our pubs may request that all members of a party with an under-18 present order a main meal, if alcohol is ordered.